T-REX-XP/net-docker-grpc-example/README.md

 # Suggestions and Notes:

 ## Network structure:
--	The following containers should be connected only via the internal network: **grpc-service, mongo, mongo-express,web-api,proxy**
+-	The following containers should be connected only via the internal network: **grpc-service, mongo, mongo-express, web-api, proxy**
 -	The container with name **proxy** has exposed port to the host: **80/443** that should be used for consumers, the swagger UI will be available as well
 ![Screenshot](imgs/architecture_diagramm.png)
+- An optional container with name **mongo-express** added.

 ## Reverse proxy
 Theare is an additional service has been added: Proxy